aletorrescande/Case-Study/README.md

 ## **Business Activities**

 **What specific financial problem is the company or project trying to solve?**

 Betterment is trying to make money and investment management simple and affordable.
 Investing and managing money can become a very complex and overwhelming task for most people.
-Not only is it expensive to be able to afford a Fincial advisor but
+Additionally, not only is it expensive to be able to afford a Fincial advisor,it usually requires a large minimum investment to open an investment account.
+By using technology, the company also mitigates behavioral and emotional biases when managing portfolios.
+By being an online platform, it allows its customers to manage their investments at their own time without the need for in-person meetings, calls or paperwork.

-* Who is the company's intended customer?
-Is there any information about the market size of this set of customers?
+**Who is the company's intended customer?
+Is there any information about the market size of this set of customers?** <br>
+The company's intended customer varies from experiences investors to beginners.

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)